MicrosoftDocs/dynamics365smb-docs/financials/across-user-tasks.md

 ---
 title: Assigning and managing tasks| Microsoft Docs
-description: Learn how to assign tasks to users, including your accountant, in Finance and Operations, Business edition
+description: Learn how to assign tasks to users, including your accountant, in Business Central
 author: edupont04

 ms.service: dynamics365-financials